 See 6178 for this type of revenue received from federal grants through OSPI.
-See 6378 for this type of revenue received from agencies other than OSPI.
+See 6378 for this type of revenue received through an agency other than OSPI.

 Record revenue from federal grants received directly from the federal agency to assist school districts in providing nonprofit Early Learning programs.